kai687/sphinxawesome-theme/docs/how-to/use.md

 :::{confval} show_breadcrumbs

 By default, "[breadcrumbs](https://en.wikipedia.org/wiki/Breadcrumb_navigation)"
-navigation links are shown at the top of the content area to show the position of this document relative to the top level.
+navigation links are shown at the top of the content area.
+They show the position of this document relative to the top level.
 If you want to hide the breadcrumbs navigation links, add: